bobbymart1n/npwd-react-native-capstone/README.md

 **_If Expo doesn't open automatically on build_** execute the following
 * Swipe right on the home screen
 * Tap on the Expo App icon
-* Type `i` in the terminal to start the emulator again
+* Type `i` in the terminal to start the dev environment again

 ## Notes
 ### 07.13.18